1997alon/ChatApp-Backend/README.md

 🌐 REST API communication between frontend and backend

-🧵 Multithreaded backend with thread pool
+🧵 Multithreaded backend using a thread pool

-🧠 Object-Oriented backend design
+🧠 Clean and modular OOP-based design

-🔄 Clear separation between frontend and backend
+🔄 Full separation between frontend and backend

-📄 JSON used for all data exchange
+📄 Uses JSON for all data formats

 🛠️ Build & Run Instructions
 🔧 Prerequisites
 Java 17 or higher

-MySQL running and configured
+MySQL installed, running, and properly configured

-All required .jar libraries placed inside the libs/ directory
+All required .jar files placed in the libs/ directory

-🏗️ Compile & Run the Server
+🏗️ Compile & Run the Backend
 bash
 Copy
 Edit